open-telemetry/opentelemetry.io/content/en/docs/kubernetes/collector/components.md

 | Deployment (Gateway) | Yes, but more than one replica results in duplicate data |
 | Sidecar              | No                                                       |

-The kubernetes Objects receiver collects, either by pulling or watching, objects from the Kubernetes API server.
+The Kubernetes Objects receiver collects, either by pulling or watching, objects from the Kubernetes API server.
 The most common use case for this receiver is watching Kubernetes events, but it can be used to collect any type of Kubernetes object.
 Since the receiver gathers telemetry for the cluster as a whole, only one instance of the receiver is needed across the cluster in order to collect all the data.

-Currenty only a service account can be used for authentication.
+Currently only a service account can be used for authentication.
 The service account also needs proper permissions to pull data from the Kubernetes API server (see below).
 If you're using the
 [OpenTelemetry Collector Helm chart](../../helm/collector/) and you want to